Navachab Gold Mine

 The Navachab Gold Mine is an open-pit gold mine situated near Karibib, in the Erongo Region of Namibia.
 The operation is owned by QKR.

-Navachab, the oldest gold mine in Namibia, takes its name from the local Navachab farm, which the gold deposit was found beneath.
+Navachab, the oldest gold mine in Namibia, takes its name from the local Navachab farm, where the gold deposit was found.
 The deposit is located 6 km south of the Okahandja-Swakopmund road.

 History

 The first gold discoveries in Namibia were made in 1899.
-Gold mining begun in the country in 1933 but was later abandoned again because of low grades.
+Gold mining began in the country in 1933, but was later abandoned because of low grades.

 The Navachab gold deposit was discovered in October 1984 as a result of an exploration programme conducted.
-An appraisal was carried out in 1986, followed by feasibility study in 1987, which decided to proceed with the development of the mine.
+An appraisal was carried out in 1986, followed by a feasibility study in 1987, which determined to proceed with the development of the mine.
 Construction work at the site began in 1988 and was completed within 21 months.
 Production started at Navachab in 1989, pouring its first gold bar in December 1989.
 Originally jointly owned by the Erongo Exploration and Mining Company (70%), the Metal Mining Company of Canada (20%) and Rand Mines Exploration, AngloGold acquired a 70% interest in the mine in 1998, which it increased to a 100% the following year.
 In 2004, AngloGold and Ashanti merged to form AngloGold Ashanti.

 The mine is no longer the only gold mine in Namibia.
-In 2003, the AngloGold made the decision to switch to owner-mining instead of using contractors.
+In 2003, AngloGold made the decision to switch to owner-mining instead of using contractors.
 The decision was made after the life of the mine could be extended considerably.
-It was later claimed by some former contract employees that they had been promised permanent jobs with AngloGold after the switch but not received them.
+It was later claimed by some former contract employees that they had been promised permanent jobs with AngloGold after the switch but had not received them.
 In 2009, the mine employed 578 people, all of which were permanent employees.

 For the first time since the start of operations at Navachab, the mine experienced a fatal accident on 2 June 2009 when a drill-rig operator was fatally injured.

 Navachab was acquired by QKR from AngloGold Ashanti in June 2014.
 QKR is owned mostly by the Qatar Investment Authority's Qatar Holding LLC and Kulczyk Investments.